alipirani88/snpkit/index.md

 ## Quick Start

-Assuming you want to call variants for more than a few samples against a reference genome KPNIH1 and want the pipeline to run in parallel on HPC cluster.
+Assuming you want to call variants for more than a few samples against a reference genome KPNIH1 and run the analysis in parallel with SLURM HPC manager.

 - You can run the first step of pipeline with option "-steps All" that will call variants for samples placed in test_readsdir against a reference genome KPNIH1.